Molecular orbital theory: Bond order

-Magnetism explained by molecular orbital theory

-For almost every covalent molecule that exists, we can now draw the Lewis structure, predict the electron-pair geometry, predict the molecular geometry, and come close to predicting bond angles.
-However, one of the most important molecules we know, the oxygen molecule O_{2}, presents a problem with respect to its Lewis structure.
+Relationship with magnetism

+For covalent molecules, the Lewis structure can generally predict the geometry of electron pairs and of the molecule itself, as well as approximately predicting bond angles.
+However, the Lewis structure Does not fully describe the properties of every covalent molecule.
+This becomes clear when the dioxygen (O_{2}) molecule is analyzed.

-In O₂, each oxygen atom forms a double bond and retains two lone pairs to achieve a full octet, as shown in the Lewis structure.
+In O₂, the Lewis theory of electronic structure suggests that each oxygen atom forms a double bond and retains two lone pairs to achieve a full octet.

-The electronic structure of O_{2} adheres to all the rules governing Lewis theory.
+The electronic structure of O_{2} appears to adhere to all the rules governing Lewis theory.
 There is an O=O double bond, and each oxygen atom has eight electrons around it.
-However, this picture is at odds with the magnetic behavior of oxygen.
-By itself, O_{2} is not magnetic, but it is attracted to magnetic fields.
-Thus, when we pour liquid oxygen past a strong magnet, it collects between the poles of the magnet and defies gravity.
+However, this picture does not properly describe the magnetic behavior of oxygen.
+Indeed, when liquid oxygen is poured over a strong magnet, it collects at the poles of the magnet.
 Such attraction to a magnetic field is called paramagnetism, and it arises in molecules that have unpaired electrons.
 And yet, the Lewis structure of O_{2} indicates that all electrons are paired.
-How do we account for this discrepancy?

-Molecular orbital diagram of oxygen molecule:
+This discrepancy may be explained by the molecular orbital diagram of O_{2} (pictured on right).

 Molecular Orbital Energy-Level Diagrams for O_{2}.